 Lee Radziwill, younger sister of First Lady Jacqueline Kennedy Onassis has been an international celebrity for over 50 years.
 Above on the cover of LIFE in 1967 and People in 1976.

-This "Orientalist fantasy" drawing room in Lee Radziwill's Georgian townhouse on Buckingham Place, London was decorated by her mentor Renzo Mongiardino.
-Renzo used many yards of Indian hand-blocked cotton known as Palempore, a forerunner of English chintz fabric.
-Jacqueline Kennedy stayed here while First Lady and dined with the Queen at Buckingham Palace nearby.
-Image courtesy Cote de Texas.
+Lee Radziwill wearing a caftan, a gift from Hassan II of Morocco, with her daughter, Tina in her “Orientalist fantasy” drawing room in her Georgian townhouse at 4 Buckingham Place, London (four blocks south of Buckingham Palace).
+Newly decorated by her mentor Renzo Mongiardino who used many yards of Indian hand-blocked cotton known as Palempore, a forerunner of English chintz fabric.
+Jacqueline Kennedy stayed here while First Lady and dined with the Queen at Buckingham Palace.
+Photo: Cecil Beaton.